amoore3234/job-portal-service/README.md

 3. If you would like to access the database without executing the docker command in step 1, then you can run the command below.
   - `psql -h localhost -p 5432 <your_username> -d <your_database_container_name>`

+# Configuring Keycloak
+When running the Keycloak instance, additional configurations are required to setup Oauth credentials properly in Keycloak and send protected requests to the endpoints.
+You can follow the instructions in the [Keycloak wiki](https://github.com/amoore3234/Project-Wiki/blob/main/Guide/Keycloak.md#keycloak-setup) to configure the client credentials in Keycloak.

 # Testing

 ## Testing User Registration and Login Functionality